sudotechie/learn/Knowledge_and_Process.md

 Early founders I've worked with all had one thing in common, a deep understanding of the product they were building.
 Yet, some of these founders never went on to earn a dollar from their product.
-Others were fortunate to land a few first customers, but unsuccessful in achieving repeatability.
-And much smaller is the group that found a path to consistent and predictable growth, adding logos and revenue with apparent ease and predictability.
+Others were fortunate to land a few initial customers, but unsuccessful in achieving anything resembling product-market-fit.
+And many fewer still are those founders that found a path to consistent growth, adding logos and revenue with apparent ease and predictability.

 ## What separates a successful founder from the founder that never gets their startup off the ground?

-It comes down to two relatively simple concepts: **knowledge** *and* **process**
+It comes down to two relatively simple concepts: **knowledge** *and* **process** (*purposefully excluding persistence and luck from this conversation*)

 In this context, knowledge is defined as having a deep understanding of *all* of the following:
 1. market trends
 2. competition
 3. target users
-4. product
+4. your product
-5. material impact of the problem (emotional and quantifitative)
+5. the material impact of the problem (emotional and quantifitative)

-I'm starting with knowledge because without mastery of the above, it's unlikely that you'll ever make a real sale, regardless of the maturity of your process.
-If you are a founder and you (or your cofounders) do not currently have a deep understanding of *all 5* of the above, then you are going to struggle.
+I'm starting with knowledge because without mastery of the above, it's unlikely that you'll ever make a real (non-friendly) sale, regardless of the maturity of your process.
+If you are a founder and you (or your cofounders) do not currently possess a deep understanding of *all 5* of the above, then you are going to struggle.

 ## Why prioritize knowledge over process?

 In my experience, it's much more difficult to pattern match (a skill required for scaling) without first having a firm grasp on the dimensions across each of the above items.
-As a salesperson, this is one of the most challenging thing for new Account Executives (AEs) to do well.
-Without having a strong contextual foundation consisting of these items, it's common to see early founders and less experienced AEs pick up the cues and ask the questions required to generate a much deeper understanding of motives, triggering events, and cause and effect.
+As a salesperson, this is one of the most challenging skills to acquire for new Account Executives (AEs), but absolutely necessary to excel.
+Without having a strong contextual foundation consisting of these items, it's common to see early founders and less experienced AEs miss the cues and fail to ask the questions required to generate a much deeper understanding of motives, triggering events, and cause and effect.

 ## But we're too small to put in all these "processes"

-Early, lightweight processes actually simplify decision-making and accelerate learning.
+If employed early, lightweight processes actually simplify decision-making and accelerate learning.

 I'm defining process as a collection of mental models used to build and/or reinforce the following:
 1. credibility in your ability to fulfill stated vision